-In order to comply with certain state securities laws, if applicable, the shares may be sold in such jurisdictions only through registered or licensed brokers or dealers.
-In certain states, the shares may not be sold unless the shares have been registered or qualified for sale in such state or an exemption from regulation or qualification is available and is complied with.
-Sales of shares must also be made by the Selling Securityholders in compliance with all other applicable state securities laws and regulations.
+In order to comply with certain state securities laws, if applicable, the Shares may be sold in such jurisdictions only through registered or licensed brokers or dealers.
+In certain states, the Shares may not be sold unless the Shares have been registered or qualified for sale in such state or an exemption from regulation or qualification is available and is complied with.
+Sales of Shares must also be made by the Selling Securityholders in compliance with all other applicable state securities laws and regulations.

-In addition to any shares sold hereunder, Selling Securityholders may, at the same time, sell any shares of common stock, including the shares, owned by them in compliance with all of the requirements of Rule 144, regardless of whether such shares are covered by this reoffer prospectus.
+In addition to any Shares sold hereunder, Selling Securityholders may, at the same time, sell any shares of Common Stock, including the Shares, owned by them in compliance with all of the requirements of Rule 144, regardless of whether such shares are covered by this Reoffer Prospectus.

-There can be no assurance that any of the Selling Securityholders will sell any or all of the shares offered by them hereby.
+There can be no assurance that any of the Selling Securityholders will sell any or all of the Shares offered by them hereby.
+In addition there are certain contractual restrictions on the ability of Selling Securityholders to sell any or all of their Shares.

-The Company will pay all expenses of the registration of the shares and will not receive any proceeds from the sale of any shares by the selling Securityholders.
+The Company will pay all expenses of the registration of the shares and will not receive any proceeds from the sale of any Shares by the Selling Securityholders.

-The Company has notified certain Selling Securityholders of the need to deliver a copy of this reoffer prospectus in connection with any sale of the shares.
+The Company has notified certain Selling Securityholders of the need to deliver a copy of this Reoffer Prospectus in connection with any sale of the Shares.